-candidate for Associate Professor will have an on-going record of scholarship over the career to date that normally includes a score of 40 or above from the Department's Point System (see Section 2.5.2) with at least two "B" ranked journal publications from the ABDC journal ranking list (or the equivalent from an alternative list used by the profession).

-Outstanding Scholarship: The research, scholarly, creative or professional work of a candidate for Professor must be recognized and assessed at an international level.
+- Superior Scholarship: The research, scholarly, creative or professional work of a candidate for Associate Professor must be recognized and assessed at a national level.
+There must be evidence of consistent accomplishment in the discipline, demonstrated through substantive performance in scholarship, which ordinarily entails: (1) publishing in reputable refereed journals, (2) further primary peer-reviewed publications applicable to List 2.5.2(a), and (3) other types of scholarly work applicable to List 2.5.2(b).
+In particular, as a key part of establishing a national sphere of influence, a candidate for Associate Professor will have an on-going record of scholarship over the career to date that normally includes a minimum of four significant articles in peer-reviewed journals, or their equivalent. - Outstanding Scholarship: The research, scholarly, creative or professional work of a candidate for Professor must be recognized and assessed at an international level.
 There must be evidence of sustained success in the dissemination of Scholarly Activity, which ordinarily entails: (1) sustained productivity in scholarly activity of high quality and significance as measured chiefly by publication of articles in reputable refereed journals; (2) further primary peer-reviewed publications applicable to List 2.5.2(a); (3) other types of scholarly work applicable to List 2.5.2(b); and (4) leadership in scholarly activities in the candidate's discipline at TRU and beyond.
-As a key part of establishing an international sphere of influence, a candidate for Professor will have an on-going record of scholarship over the career to date that normally includes a score of 80 or above from the Department's Point System (see Section 2.5.2) with at least one "A" ranked journal publication from the ABDC journal ranking list (or the equivalent from an alternative list used by the profession).
+In particular, as a key part of establishing an international sphere of influence, a candidate for Professor will have an on-going record of scholarship over the career to date that normally includes a minimum of ten significant articles in peer-reviewed journals, or their equivalent.